FCPX 10.4’s Color Grading Tools Are a Game Changer

 To change the color of the shirt, select the eyedropper to the right of the hue vs hue.
 On the image, click and hold on the blue shirt to sample a range of the blue values.

 The hue vs hue curve now contains 3 points.
 The point in the middle is the hue sampled.
 The points on the outside restrict the colors affected by the correction.

 When making any adjustment, it’s always best to check the before and after, by clicking the checkbox at the top left of the effect.
-In this example, you may have noticed that the women’s necklace and part of the window are included in the adjustment.
+Here, you may have noticed that the women’s necklace and part of the window are included in the adjustment.
 This is where adding a shape mask could come in handy.
 In the below example, a shape mask was added and a square mask was created around the women’s shirt.
 Now the purple tint that was coming from the window is gone because only what’s inside the mask is affected.

 For the necklace, we can add a second Hue/Saturation effect and select the necklace with the eyedropper.
 By playing with the range, you’re able to bring back the blue.
-It’s also always best to go back to the original Hue/Sat correction and make subtle adjustments to compensate for the new change.
+It’s also always best to go back to the original Hue/Sat correction and make subtle color grading adjustments to compensate for the new change.

 The above example brings up an important point.
 In Final Cut Pro X you can combine several color correction effects onto clips and achieve very powerful results.
 The sky’s the limit when you start to combine corrections.